ManitoulinTransport/js-i18n-fns/README.md

 - portable (all js, no system dependencies)
 - more reliable at parsing each file because it uses a real js parser
-- simpler (no directive, no component, just a few functions)
+- simpler (no directive, no component, just one simple function which you define)
 - good solution for non-vue applications

 ## Installing